nicolasgoutaland/GONMarkupParser/README.md

 ##Usage
 - instantiate a new __GONMarkupParser__ or use the  __+ GONMarkupParserManager sharedParser__ one.
-- configure your parser adding supporting tags, default ones, custom ones, etc...
+- configure your parser adding supported tags, default ones, custom ones, etc...
 - parse input string and retrieve result __NSMutableAttributedString__ using __- attributedStringFromString:error:__ method from __GONMarkupParser__
 - you can also set text on __UILabel__ / __UITextField__ by using [__setMarkedUpText:__](#available-uikit-categories) methods
 ##How does it work ?